agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.
   :type device: str

 .. py:function::
-  xuance.torch.policies.deterministic_marl.BasicQnetwork.forward(observation, agent_ids)
+  xuance.torch.policies.deterministic_marl.BasicQnetwork.forward(observation, agent_ids, *rnn_hidden, avail_actions=None)

+  Performs a forward pass of the Q-network.
+  It takes an observation, agent IDs, and possibly recurrent hidden states, and produces Q-values.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :param rnn_hidden: The last recurrent hidden states.
+  :param avail_actions: The masked values for availabel actions of each agent.
+  :type avail_actions: torch.Tensor
+  :return: A tuple that includes the new recurrent hidden states, greedy actions, and the evaluated Q-values of the observations for multiple agents.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.BasicQnetwork.target_Q(observation, agent_ids, *rnn_hidden)

+  Computes the target Q-values for the given observation, agent IDs, and recurrent hidden states.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the new recurrent hidden states, and the target Q-values of the observations for multiple agents.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.BasicQnetwork.copy_target()

-  :return: None.
-  :rtype: xxxxxx
+  Synchronize the target networks.

 .. py:class::
   xuance.torch.policies.deterministic_marl.MFQnetwork(action_space, n_agents, representation, hidden_sizes, normalize, initialize, activation, device)

+  An implementation of MFQ (Multi-Fidelity Q-network) model, which appears to be an extension or variation of the basic Q-network.

   :param action_space: The action space of the environment.
   :type action_space: Space